 Water’s Polar Structure

 Because water molecules are polar, they can surround and stabilize individual ions.
-That's why think of it like a molecular hug: each ion gets wrapped in water molecules, which neutralize their charges and keep them suspended in solution.
+Also, think of it like a molecular hug: each ion gets wrapped in water molecules, which neutralize their charges and keep them suspended in solution.
 This process is called hydration, and it’s what allows salt to dissolve instead of just sitting at the bottom of your glass.

 Why It Matters